Cite this

 4.3.1 Longer, but not infinite, block length

-The first important question is, how do the asymptotic changes that improve our ability to match channels and sources manifest as \(N\) increases?
-These changes, the transformation of a source into an extended source with uniform probability over its messages and a channel into an extended noisy channel with equally noisy inputs that overlap equally at the output (for a uniform input distribution), are not only possible as \(N \rightarrow \infty\).
+The first important question is: how do the asymptotic changes that improve our ability to match channels and sources manifest as \(N\) increases?
+These changes, the transformation of a source into an extended source with uniform probability over its messages and a channel into an extended noisy channel with inputs whose outputs are equally noisy and overlap equally (for a uniform input distribution), are not only possible as \(N \rightarrow \infty\).
 Some source/channel pairs, like the one shown in Figure 13, already have this property with a block length of \(1\).
 However, this represents a special case that will usually not be true.

 Generally, a redundant source, when extended, will produce messages that are more uniform in probability as \(N\) increases (as shown in Figure 3).
-Similarly, the inputs of a noisy channel will become closer to each other in their noise level and overlap at the output (for equally probably inputs) as \(N\) increases.
+Similarly, as \(N\) increases, different inputs of a noisy channel will produce outputs that are increasingly similar in noise level and overlap (for equally probable inputs).

 4.3.2 Optimizing encoders

-Since sources will not produce equally probable messages and not all inputs of a channel will be equivalent, in many cases we will be able to increase information throughput by designing encoders that map more probable messages to less noisy inputs that overlap less with the outputs from other inputs [5].
-This is also known as joint source-channel coding, to differentiate it from the setting where an encoder is designed based on the assumption that it will be encoding a maximum entropy source.
+With finite block length, sources will not produce equally probable messages and channel inputs will not be equivalent.
+We can exploit this structure by designing encoders that map more probable messages to less noisy, less-overlapping inputs [5].
+This approach is called joint source-channel coding, in contrast to designing an encoder that assumes a maximum entropy source.

 We can do this by solving the following optimization problem: